Chart Color Schemes

 Wulguru has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified five projects that may impact this region.
+AreaSearch identified five projects potentially impacting the area.
 Notable projects are SunHQ Hydrogen Hub, Iluka, Kirwan Health Campus Expansion, and Wulguru Group Stuart Facility Expansion.
-The following details these projects in order of likely relevance.
+The following details these projects in order of relevance.

 Professional plan users can use the search below to filter and access additional projects.